Information Security Objectives and Planning to Achieve Them

 From a previous blog it’s important to use the SMART framework: SMART stands for Smart, Measurable, Attainable, Realistic and Timely.
 Read through that blog to get a good understanding.

-So how many objectives should our organisation have?
 Well that depends on your risk assessment and your risk treatments.
 Having too many will make your system bloated.
 Having too few will not drive your system along,

 My advice is 3 to 5 objectives is generally optimal.